audienceproject/userreport-ios-sdk/README.md

 If a media (website) has one single topic, it can be tracked using `UserReport.trackScreenView()`.

 If a website has different sections, for instance *Health*, *World news* and *Local news*, then it should be tracked using `UserReport.trackSectionScreenView(sectionId)`.
 The `sectionId` for a particular section can be found on the Media Setting page in UserReport.
+Even when `UserReport.trackSectionScreenView(sectionId)` is used `UserReport.trackScreenView()` should be invoked as well.

 Example of manual tracking:
 ```swift